 Start making a scrapbook or collection of inspiration photos that you can show to designers and contractors.
+For instance, if you are in need of kitchen cabinets, narrow down your search to the best kitchen cabinets packages and providers in Singapore and share your ideas.
 This can help clarify your needs and ensure you’re both on the same page – literally!

 Once you’ve figured out what you want and are ready to start the process, your next step will be working out a preliminary budget and beginning to draw up a scope of work document.
 It’s important to remember that neither of these documents is expected to be final at this stage and both are subject to change.

-The scope of work and the budget are intertwined and altering one will mean you’ll have to rethink the other.
+The scope of work and the budget of your kitchen renovation are intertwined and altering one will mean you’ll have to rethink the other.
 It’s normal as challenges arise and plans are changed during the project that these are adjusted.
 If you’re unsure, talk to a professional; it’s what they’re there for!

 Whether it’s as little as relying on the salesperson at the store to help you select and order your fixtures or appliances, or as much as working with a professional designer to lay out the entire space, plan to work with a professional.

 Next is producing all the sketches, floor plans, elevations and space planning documents to show the layout of the space – including an extended footprint where applicable – and the placement and size of the kitchen cabinets.
-Many interior designers like to start by focusing on the layout and space planning aspects, as these will guide the project more than deciding what the kitchen will look like.
+Many interior designers like to start by focusing on the layout and space planning aspects, as these will guide the renovation instead of deciding what the kitchen will look like.

 Now’s the time to let your creativity shine.
 You’ve probably already got an ideabook full of kitchens and design features you love and have probably already settled on a style for the space.

-Here is where you need to make the final selection of finishes and fixtures.
+Here is where you need to make the final touches on your Kitchen Renovation.
 This usually includes:

-Here is where the design will be realised and you’ll prepare final elevations, details, floor plans and – where applicable – electrical and mechanical drawings, light switch plans and exterior elevations.
+Here is where the design will be realised, and you’ll prepare final touch on your Kitchen Renovation plan.
+These include elevations, details, floor plans and – where applicable – electrical and mechanical drawings, light switch plans and exterior elevations.

 Your final permit set will also come into play here.
 Finishes and fixtures need to be selected here as these will affect the final pricing from your contractor.
 You’ll submit drawings for permits, which will have a lead time and require an architect, designer or licensed contractor to finalise the paperwork and pick the permits.
 Submitting for permits can often be done at the same time as placing the cabinet orders as the two processes often have similar lead times.

-If you haven’t already chosen a licensed contractor for your project, now is the latest you can start looking for quotes before finding someone.
-Get a minimum of three different quotes.
+If you haven’t already chosen a renovation services provider for your project, now is the latest you can start looking for quotes before finding someone.
+Get a minimum of three different quotes and inquire about packages.
 Many interior designers like to do walk-throughs with the contractors once the schematic designs have been finalised so that the contractors can provide a more accurate quote and any changes to the design can be made before construction begins.

 Between four and eight weeks after you’ve submitted for permits, demolition is likely to begin.
 Get your schedule firmed up and ensure all your existing cabinets are cleaned out, storing what you don’t need and – should you be living in the house during construction – ensuring your temporary kitchen is set up.

 While some homeowners move out, many choose to live in the house throughout the construction.
-Whatever you choose, preparation and some organisation will definitely help you survive.
+Whatever you choose, preparation and some organisation will definitely help you cope with the mess.